Who is Boom Corals LLC?

 What do you feed your corals?

 - I do not spot feed my coral, but I do broadcast feed Reef Roids as well as various frozen coral foods.
 I feed a mixture of live worms, frozen fish foods, flake and pellets to my many fish.
 Fish then in turn feed the coral.

 - I dip/QT and closely inspect all of my coral.
 I make every attempt to keep my coral free of pests.
 I am not adding new corals to my system often and when I do, they go through an eight week quarantine and multiple dip regime.
 That said I would never tell anyone not to dip and QT their corals.
-In this hobby, no one should ever risk their systems and should always follow strict dipping and QT processes.
+In this hobby, no one should ever risk their systems and everyone should always follow strict dipping and QT processes.
 If nothing else it's a good habit to get into and I recommend never compromising at least one dip, no matter what.

 How should I acclimate my corals?